 - resource providers, residential facilities, interns, practicum students etc.) - b.
 Exercise it periodically so that staff are familiar with the plan and can react appropriately when an event occurs. - c.
 Most importantly, update the plan periodically to ensure that it still meets the needs of those who will be putting it into action in the event of a disaster. - 5.
-Take basic mitigation steps like establishing, updating, and testing phone trees, working with other agencies to establish relationships and memorandums of understanding to assist one another in times of disaster, and ensuring that necessary equipment is available including: - a.
-Medical: - I. Masks - II.
-Gloves - III.
-Hand sanitizer - IV.
-First-aid kits or supplies - V. A first-aid manual - VI.
-Cleaning supplies (including disinfectant, toilet paper, food, maintenance supplies, batteries, etc.) - VII.
-A readily available communication device - VIII.
-Poison control information - IX.
-Maintaining up to date emergency contact information for all staff - X. Developing a plan for program lines due to increased staff absences from illness. - b.
+Take basic mitigation steps like establishing, updating, and testing phone trees, working with other agencies to establish relationships and memorandums of understanding to assist one another in times of disaster, and ensuring that necessary equipment is available.
+Below are instances with a list of equipment or information that would be valuable in the event of an emergency. - a.
+General Emergency Preparedness: - I. Cleaning supplies, disinfectant, toilet paper, food, maintenance supplies, batteries, etc. - II.
+A readily available communication device - III.
+Up-to-date emergency contact information for all staff - b.
+Medical Emergency (Heart Attack, allergic reaction, broken bone, carbon monoxide leak, etc): - I. Masks, Gloves, Hand Sanitizer, First-aid kits, supplies and manual - II.
+Poison control information - c.
 Suicide response: - I. Procedures for managing information about the death - II.
 Coordination of internal or external resources - III.
-Supports for those impacted - IV.
-Commemoration of the deceased (should this be in here?
-If so, why?) - V. Follow-up with anyone at elevated risk for suicide (is this covered by points 2 and 3?) - c.
-Response to public health emergencies - d.
-Response to natural disasters: Coordination with local, state, and federal governmental authorities and emergency responders including: - Identifying staff that will communicate with these authorities and emergency responders at each program location (What does program location mean?) - Participation with community partners and stakeholders in community recovery efforts as appropriate - 6.
+Supports for those impacted - d.
+Response to public health emergencies: - I. Developing a plan for program lines due to increased staff absences from illness. - e.
+Response to natural disasters - I. Coordination with local, state, and federal governmental authorities and emergency responders including identifying staff that will communicate with authorities and emergency responders at each location - Participation with community partners and stakeholders in community recovery efforts as appropriate - 6.
 Consider how you would continue operations in various emergency situations.
-Ask yourselves questions like these:
+Ask yourselves questions like these: - a.

-- a.
 How will we access necessary information if computer systems are unavailable? - b.
 Do we have agreements in place with other agencies or other CD offices to use their facilities if ours are unavailable? - c.
-Does staff know where the alternate work site is, so they can report there if our building is uninhabitable? - d.
+Does staff know where the alternate work site is, so they can report there if our building is uninhabitable?

+- d.
 Do we know how to locate foster families in the event of a disaster to ensure their well-being and offer assistance to them? - e.
 Have we helped our foster families and staff become individually prepared for a disaster or emergency? - f.
 Is our emergency plan up-to-date? - g.
 Is all staff aware of the plan? - h.
 Have they been a part of an exercise of the plan to determine its viability and to ensure they know their role in the plan? - i.
-Is all staff in the office individually and family-prepared so they can respond to work when needed?
+Is all staff in the office individually and family-prepared so they can respond to work when needed? - 7.
+Preserve essential program records; and - I. Work with local records custodian and divisional custodian of records to ensure safeguards of essential program records.